Have you been looking for one of the best language techniques to help you become perfect in Mandarin?

 6. Monster Hunt (Zhuo Yao Ji) — 2015

-If you love animation, Monster Hunt is one of the best out there in the Chinese movie industry.
+If you love animation, Monster Hunt is among the best out there in the Chinese movie industry.

 7. Let The Bullet Fly (Rang Zi dan Fei) — 2010